In Yesplan, you can keep track of actual numbers and actual times, in addition to planned numbers and planned times:

 - You can foresee that you will need four microphones, but during the show it may turn out that you need five (the actual number).

-Actual values are displayed in dark blue.
+Actual values appear in blue.

 You can also do these actions in the booking inspector of the resource, either on the “Info” tab or on the “Prices” tab.
-You open the booking inspector by clicking on the name of the resource in the event inspector.
+You open the booking inspector by clicking the name of the resource in the event inspector.

 For a resource that was used longer or less long than was planned, you can enter actual times.
 You do this in the booking inspector of the resource or the resource set, on the “Bookings” tab.
-To do this, click on “Add Actual Time” to the right of the timelines.
+To do this, click “Add Actual Time” to the right of the timelines.